 In many cases the difficulty experienced in becoming pregnant can be resolved by a gynecologist without a referral to a specialist.
 Often the problem comes down to timing intercourse with ovulation, which may be assessed using one of the over-the-counter urine LH test kits (ovulation predictor tests).
 Your OB/GYN can also conduct a basic infertility evaluation.
 If a problem is found during your evaluation and for more complex fertility issues, it is advised to see a specialist.

 It is important to go into the visit with your doctor prepared.
-Visit the "Downloads section" of this site which covers important questions to ask your physician on a variety of topics.
+Visit the "Questions to Ask webpage" which lists important questions to ask your physician on a variety of topics.

 This section of the RESOLVE website is made possible in part by support from The Ronald O. Perelman and Claudia Cohen Center for Reproductive Medicine at Weill Cornell Medical College.